 If a character constant is used in a numeric context, for example as the expression on the right side of an arithmetic assignment statement, it is treated as a Hollerith constant.
-The rules for typing and sizing character constants used in a numeric context are described in "Hollerith Constants," on page 30.
+The rules for typing and sizing character constants used in a numeric context are described in Hollerith Constants.